cornellev/autonomy-onboarding/README.md

 # Autonomy Onboarding Project

 Shared repository for the onboarding project for new members of the CEV autonomy subteam.
-The goal of this project is to predict a steering angle given camera inputs from left, center, and right cameras.
+The goal of this project is to predict a steering angle given a single camera input image (even though we're given camera inputs from left, center, and right cameras).
 Ideally, it would be able to happen in real time :0

 # Project Plan